 Also Found In: fruits and herbs including mint, parsley, pepper, basil, mangoes, orchids, kumquats

-Marijuana users really have it made when it comes to ingesting terpenes.
+Marijuana users really have it made when it comes to ingesting unique and specific terpene combinations.
 There is a wide range of strains on the market that feature unique, specifically tailored terpene profiles that give each type unique characteristics, effects, and medicinal benefits.
 Unfortunately, the hemp-derived CBD industry doesn't offer this level of choice as a consumer.